Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 35 hits with five doubles, five home runs, 11 walks and 14 RBI.
+- Anthony Rizzo has collected 42 hits with five doubles, six home runs and 15 walks.
+He has driven in 17 runs.

-- Rizzo enters this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .286 with a walk and an RBI.
+- Rizzo heads into this game looking to extend his eight-game hit streak.
+During his last 10 outings he is batting .325 with a home run, five walks and four RBI.

 Rizzo Recent Games